KlubJagiellonski/Politikon/README.md

 YOUR_IP:8000
 ```

-* WARNING: destructive code ahead - if you need to rebuild docker containers
+* WARNING: destructive code ahead - if you need to rebuild docker containers:
 ```
 #list running images:
 docker ps